 The Criminal Record Expungement Act of 2019 became law effective January 1, 2020, and gives those who have been arrested or convicted the opportunity to have their record sealed or expunged.
 This provides the residents of our community with a number of better career, educational, and housing opportunities.
-Our office is committed to helping people get the opportunity for a second chance in life.
+The Bernalillo County District Attorney’s Office is committed to helping people get the opportunity for a second chance in life.

 We review each petition and determine eligibility.
 In Conviction cases, we may provide the court any reasons why justice would not be served by expungement.
 Our office routinely reaches out to victims of certain crimes to determine their position on the petition.